 Just because they are named in the Will as an Executor, that doesn’t mean they have to deal with the Estate for you.
 It is true that, legally, you can’t ‘force’ an Executor to sign a Renunciation.
 If you think they’ve done something wrong, you might be able to get them removed from the Will, but you’d need to take specialist legal advice about that, as it can be very complicated.

-In normal situations, it’s always best to speak to the professional Executor, or the firm they work for, and explain to them that you would like them to renounce.
-You might find that they are very helpful and send you a signed renunciation straight away.
-Or they might agree, but charge you a fee for it.
-If they do, the fee should be reasonable – a couple of hundred pounds at the most – as it does not take very long to draw up a renunciation.
+In normal situations, it's always best to speak to the professional Executor, or the firm they work for, and explain to them that you would like them to renounce.
+More often than not, they'll agree.
+There's usually a fee, as there is some work involved, but it should be a reasonable fee – a few hundred pounds at the most – as it does not take very long to draw up a renunciation.

-For people who are experienced in dealing with Probate, such as our specialist Probate Solicitors, it is actually a very quick and easy document to prepare.
-Here at Co-op Legal Services, we prepare Renunciations all the time, and we often don’t charge for them at all.
+For people who are experienced in dealing with Probate, such as our specialist Probate Solicitors, it is actually a reasonably straightforward document to prepare.
+Here at Co-op Legal Services, we prepare Renunciations all the time.
 The price of a Renunciation can actually prove to be very cheap, as you can save a lot of money by shopping around and finding the right Probate Solicitor for you.

 Sometimes, professional Executors will refuse to renounce.
 If it’s a family feud situation, they are probably right to say no. But in most situations, including complicated Estates, they will have to think very carefully about whether they want to deal with the Estate against the wishes of the family and/or beneficiaries.
 That’s not something we do at Co-op Legal Services as having a good relationship with our customers all the way through the Probate process is very important to us.